300 acres of rollings hills, dead celebrities, incredible sculptures and patriotic fervor.

 Patriotic symbols & monuments can be found throughout the park…everywhere!

-Gummo Marx (1893-1977) was one of the lesser-known members the Marx Brothers.
+Gummo Marx (1893-1977) was one of the lesser-known members of the Marx Brothers.
 His brother Chico rests directly across from him.

 Court of Freedom

 Walt Disney (1901-1966) isn’t frozen, his ashes lie here in a gated corner garden with a small statue of the original Little Mermaid.
 Note: Just swing open the gate if no one is around and say hello to the man that most likely made your childhood more magical.